 ARM Streamline provides a counter configuration dialog box that enables you to modify what data is collected at runtime.

 - Chapter 5 The Live view

-The Live view provides capture data in real-time, updating charts as long as the capture session is active.
+The Live view provides capture data in real-time, updating bar chart charts as long as the capture session is active.

 - Chapter 6 The Timeline view

-The Timeline view charts data over the course of the execution and provides a details panel with further information.
-The contents of the details panel is dependent on the currently selected mode.
+The Timeline view charts data over the course of the execution and lists every process invoked during the capture session.

 - Chapter 7 The Table Views: Call Paths, Functions, and Stack